CiCicode/Financial-Sensitivity-Analysis-Optimizing-Revenue-Costs-and-Pricing-for-Break-even-Success/README.md

 - **Mid-term:** Work on reducing variable costs by optimizing supply chain management and increasing operational efficiency.
 - **Long-term:** Test price adjustments and monitor their impact on consumer behavior and overall profitability.

----

-## Summary

-The sensitivity analysis provides critical insights into how different variables impact Bubble Bliss's profitability.
-By strategically adjusting these key factors, Bubble Bliss can effectively transition from a loss-making position to achieving break-even and setting the foundation for sustainable growth.

-The recommended strategies will help ensure the company is not only meeting its financial targets but also building a robust operational model that can adapt to market changes and support long-term profitability.

----